 Almost everyone needs some kind of estate plan.
-If you’re young, healthy, unmarried, and have no children, have no significant or unusual assets, perhaps you could talk me into the idea that you don’t entirely need an estate plan.
-Even in such (rare) cases, I strongly recommend making sure your beneficiary designations are completed and up to date (for example, on your bank/credit union savings accounts, and on your retirement benefit plan).
-But, if you are married, and/or have kids, and/or have significant or unusual assets, and/or own part or all of a business, you most definitely need an estate plan.
+If you’re young, healthy, unmarried, have no children, and have no significant or unusual assets…perhaps you could talk me into the idea that you don’t entirely need an estate plan.
+Even in such (rare) cases, I strongly recommend making sure your beneficiary designations are completed and up to date (for example, on your bank/credit union savings accounts and retirement benefit plan).
+But, if you are married, and/or have kids, and/or have significant or unusual assets, and/or own part or all of a business, you most definitely need an estate plan!

 What IS an estate plan, anyway?

 What do we talk about when we talk about estate planning?
 There are six documents that should be part of most everyone’s estate plan.
 Plus, you should keep them updated and current.
 Also, don’t forget about assets with your beneficiary designations.
 For most Iowans, that’s good – six documents, keeping them current, and also remembering about those assets with beneficiary designations.

 Sure, estate planning is complicated, but not that complicated.
 I’ll show you.